 David is a proud member of the Guelph community.
 He also volunteers as a member of the board for Family & Children’s Services, as chair of the Kindle Communities Inc. Board, and as a mentor with Big Brothers Big Sisters of Guelph.

 Vicki Gagnon is the Business Advisor, for the Public Sector at the Independent Electricity System Operator.
 She has been with the IESO for 14 years.
 She works with sector-based organizations and Energy Managers across the province to help customers actively manage their energy, enhance the energy efficiency of their facilities and facilitate participation in Save on Energy programs.

-Vicki is a Director on the Board of the Clean Air Partners, Fostering Sustainable Cities in Ontario.
+Vicki is a Director on the Board of the Clean Air Partnership - Fostering Sustainable Cities in Ontario.

 Before joining the IESO/OPA, Vicki worked at the Ontario Trillium Foundation (6 years), establishing the environmental granting portfolio of the newly expanded granting foundation.
 And before that she worked in the industrial/commercial sector helping commercialize newly developed environmental technologies with the Ontario Centre for Environmental Technology Advancement (OCETA, now Blooms).

 Vicki holds a Masters of Business Administration (MBA) from the College of William and Mary in Williamsburg Virginia, USA.